DevSilv/DevSilv.github.io/_posts/2018/10/03/2018-10-03-why-readers-do-not-understand-articles.md

 i will try to describe texts the most generally, independently of their topics – that is, they could range from general and philosophical, like those on https://medium.com/, to specialized and technical, like those on https://developer.mozilla.org/. by a "text" i understand a blog post, a dictionary article, and all kind of text in a more or less compact form. the reasons may probably also apply to longer kinds of texts, such as books, essays and the like, maybe even poetry (maybe just in a slightly changed form).

-i have tried to order the reasons from most to least involving the understanding of the text.

 ## the reasons

 ### 1. there are words/terms that the reader does not know.